Ssimoes48/EmployeeDB-SQL/README.md

 7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

+Query: This view is similar to the view in the above question accept in the `WHERE` statement, there are 2 criteria- the `Department ` is equal to `Sales`  `OR`  `Development` .

 ![Question Data 7](Images/question7_data.PNG)

 Data Output: